Obtaining A New Doctor

 New Jersey Lawyer Representing Employees In Workers’ Compensation Claims

 If an employee suffers a work-related injury, he or she may be entitled to workers’ compensation benefits from his or her employer’s insurer, including medical benefits.
 Most of the time, the employer has the right to choose a physician who will treat the employee.
 In certain instances, however, the employee may be able to obtain a new doctor.
 If you were injured at work or are suffering from a work-related illness, it is advisable to confer with an attorney to discuss your rights.
-The diligent New Jersey workers’ compensation lawyers at Law Offices of Jonathan F. Marshall can advise you on obtaining a new doctor.
+The diligent New Jersey workers’ compensation lawyers at New Jersey Workers Compensation Lawyer of JFM Law can advise you on obtaining a new doctor.

 The Employer’s Right To Choose A Treating Physician